+What is a house church?
 A house church is a small group of Christians who meet for worship in homes or other non-traditional settings.
 The group may be part of a larger church, or an entirely independent Christian community.
-For Christians searching for a deeper level in their service to God, house churches have once again become popular.
+For Christians searching for a deeper level in their service to God, house churches have become a popular option.

 - Philemon 1:2 – Apphia and Archippus’ house.